em-foundation/BlueJoule/docs/ReadMore.md

 > Because of their different signal acquisition and power analysis capabilities, we've presented the **Joulescope JS220** and **Nordic PPK2** scores separately.&thinsp; While their respective results will generally align, anomalies can sometimes occur.

 > [!TIP]
-> Hovering over an individual capture link within the following tables provides an unabbreviated description of the target configuration.
+> Hovering over individual capture links within the following tables provides an unabbreviated description of the target HW/SW configu&shy;ration.&thinsp; Each of these links takes you to a screen-shot of typical advertising event.

 <!-- @medal|js220/in-100-dk/none                    |-|-|-|S| -->
 <!-- @medal|js220/in-100-dk/none-1V8                |S|-|G|-| -->